protontypes/open-sustainable-technology/docs/blog/openness_as_a_key_indicator_for_sustainable_investment.md

 ### Conclusion

-The Open Source and Open Science movements have changed the way we collaborate on digital product development and science today.
+The Open Source and Open Science movements have changed the way how to collaborate on digital product development and science today.
 Yet there is not a single company in the world that transparently discloses its impact on the environment through Open Science.
 Such a development, however, is the only way to verify the multitude of climate pledges made by companies.
 Many countries and civil organizations are already showing how such a development can look like.
 The question is how to incentivize companies to enable Open Science for their own environmental sustainability.
 One way would be to measure the openness of ESG reports and their underlying data and models.